christopher-noble/decipher-backend/README.md

 # Decipher - Backend

 Welcome to the Decipher backend repository.
 This is the server-side component of the Decipher app, designed to enhance your audio content consumption experience.
-Decipher is a powerful transcription service that takes either YouTube links or user-uploaded audio files as input, processes the audio, and returns full audio transcripts along with timestamps for specified keywords or phrases.
+Decipher is a powerful transcription service that takes content as input, processes the audio, and returns full audio transcripts along with timestamps for specified keywords or phrases.

 ## Stack